-In this context, it is significant that banks and insurers move forward and innovate in a controlled and cautious manner, cautious in their experimentation and implementation of new solutions.
+In this context, it is significant that banks and insurers move forward and innovate in a controlled and considered manner, cautious in their experimentation and implementation of new solutions.
 Regulated financial institutions of all kinds recognize that their top asset is the trust they have with their customers, and, therefore, they maintain robust change management controls to ensure this trust isn't jeopardized.

-The benefits of adopting new technologies at incumbent institutions outweigh the associated risks - for example, the Financial Stability Board has recognized that cloud computing can be safer, more robust, and better protected than legacy infrastructure.
-Similarly, the IIF's recent study on machine learning in credit risk modeling and management highlighted that the adoption of these techniques is delivering greater accuracy in modeling, better use of existing data and additional insights from new data sources, and enhanced ability to overcome biases inherent in traditional modeling approaches.
+In many instances, the benefits of adopting new technologies at incumbent institutions outweigh the associated risks - for example, the Financial Stability Board has recognized that cloud computing can be safer, more robust, and better protected than legacy infrastructure.
+Similarly, the IIF's recent study on machine learning in credit risk modeling and management highlighted that the adoption of these techniques is delivering greater accuracy in modeling, better use of existing data and additional insights from new data sources, as well as an enhanced ability to overcome biases inherent in traditional modeling approaches.
 Such initiatives are agents for transformation and data-driven decision-making, ultimately making banks and insurers stronger, more stable and secure.